raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-03-16-on-leadership-and-management.md

         -   Project strength
             -   **Feeling in command and confident** is about **connecting with yourself**
             -   Stand up straight
-            -   Get ahold of yourself
+            -   Get a hold of yourself

 -   reference
     -   [HBR Guide to Being a Great Boss]